KasunUdayanga/InternHub/README.md

    ## Contributing

-We welcome contributions to enhance the TechHaven platform.
+We welcome contributions to enhance the InternHub platform.
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).